 “At Moog, we can see that distributed ledger technology will be a key enabler for more digital, connected and leaner workflows within the industrial, medical and aerospace businesses,” said George Small, chief technology officer, Moog Inc. “We believe that shared, distributed legers are all about collaboration and openness.
 Our collaboration with SAP will accelerate the development of distributed ledger tools and infrastructure needed to realize our vision of the future.”

 SAP also opened registration for the SAP Leonardo Blockchain Early Access program, which provides customers and partners access to standard SAP products that have been enhanced and augmented with blockchain functionality.
 Participants can gain first-hand knowledge about how SAP Leonardo Blockchain capabilities can enable companies and their business partners to access the same information without the need for central control and management.
 The early access program is open for customers and partners to register until early Q1 2018.
-Customers can learn more about the program and how to participate by visiting SAP’s blockchain website.

 “Our increasingly connected and automated world relies on the flow of secure and validated data across parties,” said Leon van de Pas, head of IoT at HERE Technologies.
 “The data expertise of SAP, particularly on blockchain as an innovative data security technology, and the unique perspective HERE provides as a location data company serving customers across all industries will be a very strong combination to enable the autonomous world.”